neilo40/indigo_troubleshooting/README.md

  * reseat PROM on CPU board
  * reseat backplane EEPROM (8 pin)
  * reseat 8 pin EEPROM in CPU module (contains clock multiplier info)
- * check reset switch - at least one report of reset switch being permanently closed <link>
+ * check reset switch - at least one report of reset switch being permanently closed[^11]
   * Removing the PSU will be required.
 There is one screw at the back and the PSU should slide out with a bit of encouragement.

 ## PSU voltage levels